trealla-prolog/trealla-OLDv1/README.md

 	make nossl

-Run...

-	make debug
-	make valgrind

-to do the tests under valgrind memory checking.

-A 'make debug' build compiles in 0.17s with TCC, 1.8s with CLANG & 2.1s with GCC.
+A 'make debug' compiles in <1s with TCC & ~2s with GCC & CLANG.

 Should build on any Unix-like system with a C99 compiler.
 Has been tested on Manjaro, Ubuntu 20.04, FreeBSD 12.1 and Raspbian (32 & 64-bit) systems.